 - Open-source software/libraries/platform

 - Innovative applications in interdisciplinary domains, like finance, biomedicine, healthcare, manufacturing, e-commerce, social media, education, etc.

 - New, open, or unsolved problems in utility-driven mining

-The workshop will be held on November 8, 2019 in Beijing (China ) at the IEEE ICDM 2019 conference.
+The workshop will be held on November 17, 2020 in Sorrento (Italy) at the IEEE ICDM 2020 conference.

-All accepted papers will be published in the IEEE ICDM 2019 Workshop proceedings.
-Moreover, authors of selected papers will be invited to submit an extended version to a special issue of the IEEE Access journal.
+All accepted papers will be published in the IEEE ICDM 2020 Workshop proceedings.

 For any questions, please contact the organizing committee.